Continuous-variable quantum communication: Summary and outlook

-Despite the attention given to quantum key distribution, continuous-variable quantum communication goes well beyond this field and includes such specific quantum communication tasks as quantum direct communication, quantum super-dense coding, quantum digital signatures, quantum authentication, and quantum oblivious transfer.
+Despite the attention given to quantum key distribution, continuous-variable quantum communication goes well beyond this field and includes such specific quantum communication tasks as quantum direct communication, quantum superdense coding, quantum digital signatures, quantum authentication, and quantum oblivious transfer.
 These tasks, although less mature than quantum key distribution, are only part of the plethora of novel communication methods offered by continuous-variable quantum technology.
-Many more tasks will likely be developed with the advances of quantum-optical technologies, while the existing ones will proceed to full-scale implementations, in-field tests, and possible further industrialization, similar to quantum key distribution.
-On the other hand, continuous-variable quantum teleportation, which has demonstrated impressive theoretical and experimental progress in the last 25 years, will benefit from long-distance implementation and hybrid integration with other systems capable of quantum storage, e.g., atomic ensembles~\cite{Sherson2006}.
+Many more tasks will likely be developed with the advances of quantum-optical technologies, while the existing tasks will proceed to full-scale implementations, in-field tests, and possible further industrialization, as in the case of quantum key distribution.
+Continuous-variable quantum teleportation, which has demonstrated impressive theoretical and experimental progress in the past 25 years, will benefit from long-distance implementation and hybrid integration with other systems capable of quantum storage, for example, atomic ensembles~\cite{Sherson2006}.

-In our review, we have limited the discussion to bipartite quantum communication (only including third parties by the protocol design, such as in the case of quantum digital signatures).
-However, continuous-variable quantum communication is being naturally developed toward quantum networking, e.g., with the recent results in multi-user quantum key distribution~\cite{hajomer2024continuous} and the generation of multipartite entanglement~\cite{Asavanant2024} for continuous variable teleportation networks.
-In parallel to this development, continuous-variable quantum communication will benefit from methods aimed at improving its efficiency, such as quantum repeaters or multiplexing, as well as from technological advances such as photonic integration, hybrid and satellite-based realizations, aimed at reducing the cost and making the technology more applicable and broadly available.
-Continuous-variable quantum communication remains an active field of research despite its immense progress in the past decades, and this review will hopefully encourage and stimulate this development.
+In our review we have limited the discussion to bipartite quantum communication (including third parties only in the protocol design, as in the case of quantum digital signatures).
+However, continuous-variable quantum communication is naturally developing toward quantum networking, for example, with the recent results in multiuser quantum key distribution~\cite{hajomer2024continuous} and the generation of multipartite entanglement~\cite{Asavanant2024} for continuous-variable teleportation networks.
+In parallel with this development, continuous-variable quantum communication will benefit from methods aimed at improving its efficiency, such as quantum repeaters and multiplexing, as well as from technological advances such as photonic integration and hybrid and satellite-based realizations aimed at reducing the cost and making the technology more applicable and broadly available.
+Continuous-variable quantum communication remains an active field of research, despite its immense progress in the recent decades, and we hope that this review will encourage and stimulate this development.